Vince Forms In East Atlantic, Becomes 20th Named Storm

 Azores.
 Vince originated from a midlatitude low pressure system that became

 tropical in nature.
 Vince actually reached hurricane intensity for a period

 according to the National Hurricane Center (NHC) as it was passing north of the

 Madeira Islands.
 Vince moved east-northeast and weakened into a depression

 before hitting the southwest coast of Spain close to Portugal on the 11th.

-The Tropical Rainfall Measuring Mission (TRMM) satellite captured this unique
+The Tropical Rainfall Measuring Mission (TRMM) satellite

 image of Hurricane Vince at 22:16 UTC (6:16 pm EDT) on 9 October 2005 when it

 was northwest of the Madeira Islands.
 It shows the horizontal distribution of

 rain associated with the storm (looking down) as viewed by the TRMM satellite.